Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I wrote about Katz a bit previously — but I just have to reiterate that this pastrami was life-changing.
 I have never had anything like it.

-Mario ordered us both pastrami sandwiches and handed me a plate of fresh-cut pastrami.
+I ordered a pastrami sandwich and they handed me a plate of fresh-cut pastrami.
 I was still a bit skeptical, seeing Katz’s as “that place from When Harry Met Sally” and not for any culinary value.
 And then I tasted my first pieces of Katz pastrami.
 Oh.
 It has VALUE, all right.

 Look at that sandwich.
 Look at how moist that pastrami is.
 It’s no match for the bread.
 Not a drop of mustard was used on this sandwich.
 And I almost finished the whole thing.